CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 Oh a Cyclic reference (in red) !
 Normally the garbage collector should take care of that, but it is strongly recommended to deal with them at the source.
 There are plenty of ways to fix this, I choose to use the [Weakref](https://docs.python.org/2/library/weakref.html).

-Parent object are now weakref.proxy and the garbage collector can clean everything easily.
+Parent object are now weakref.proxy and the garbage collector can clean everything easily as you can see [here](https://github.com/ArchipelProject/xmpppy/commit/96eff7d714b6f60d6176c60cb2665e4717159a30)